bbmokhtari/django-translations/docs/reference/querysets.rst

       Translate the :class:`TranslatableQuerySet` in a language.

-      Causes the instances of the :class:`TranslatableQuerySet` to be translated in the specified language in the evaluation.
+      Causes the :class:`TranslatableQuerySet` to be
+      translated in the specified language in the evaluation.

       :param lang: The language to translate the :class:`TranslatableQuerySet` in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :return: The :class:`TranslatableQuerySet` which is translated in the specified language.
+      :return: The :class:`TranslatableQuerySet` which will be translated in the specified language.
       :rtype: TranslatableQuerySet
       :raise ValueError: If the language code is not included in